zudochkin/awesome-newsletters/README.md

 ### Swift
 * [Swift Newsletter](http://swiftweekly.com/).
 Code examples, tutorials, screencasts and much more to learn Apple’s new programming language.
-* [Natasha The Robot (Swift newsletter)](https://swiftnews.curated.co/).
-A weekly list of the best Swift resources for you.
 * [Swift Weekly Brief](https://swiftweekly.github.io).
 A community-driven weekly newsletter about Swift.org.
 Curated by Jesse Squires and published for free every Thursday.
 * [Awesome Swift Newsletter](https://swift.libhunt.com/newsletter).
 A curated list of awesome swift libraries and resources.